 What is an Identity?¶

-Most importantly, an identity must be verifiable (a real identity, in other words), and for this reason it must come from an authority trusted by the system.
-A membership service provider (MSP) is the means to achieve this in Hyperledger Fabric.
-More specifically, an MSP is a component that represents the membership rules of an organization, and as such, it that defines the rules that govern a valid identity of a member of this organization.
-The default MSP implementation in Fabric uses X.509 certificates as identities, adopting a traditional Public Key Infrastructure (PKI) hierarchical model.
+For an identity to be verifiable, it must come from a trusted authority.
+A membership service provider (MSP) is how this is achieved in Fabric.
+More specifically, an MSP is a component that defines the rules that govern the valid identities for this organization.
+The default MSP implementation in Fabric uses X.509 certificates as identities, adopting a traditional Public Key Infrastructure (PKI) hierarchical model (more on PKI later).

 Imagine that you visit a supermarket to buy some groceries.
 At the checkout you see a sign that says that only Visa, Mastercard and AMEX cards are accepted.
 If you try to pay with a different card — let’s call it an “ImagineCard” — it doesn’t matter whether the card is authentic and you have sufficient funds in your account.
 It will be not be accepted.